 The NYT acknowledged that it was actively ignoring what it should have been doing to provide news to its audience in the best possible way, and that laid out the steps they intended to take in order to properly tackle their problems.

+They needed to become more innovative and fully embrace the digital age.
 So, how did the NYT transform their digital position?

 Since the innovation report, the NYT have pushed forwards with their digital strategy and transformed the way they generate revenue.